Mohamd-Abdelkreem/HTML-CSS-Projects/README.md

 ## 🚀 Live Preview
 1- You can view the live version of the Horizon project here: [Live Preview](https://horizon-mohamed-abdelkareem.netlify.app/)
+2- You can view the live version of the Pinnacle project here: [Live Preview](https://pinnacle-mohamed-abdelkareem.netlify.app/)

 _(Optional: Add a link here if you deployed it using GitHub Pages or any hosting platform)_